 Mom was happy, we were out of her hair and I would occupy my time with the spool knitter.

 Mom eventually gravitated to show me how to knit.
 Nothing too serious.
 Mom would cast on for me as I never understood that as a kid.
 I would knit and purl.
 Though I would knit, I never did any projects.
 In retrospect, it was more of sample making.
 I would lose interest in knitting.
 Seemed like it took forever.

-Oh wait… I did make something now that I type about it.
+Oh, wait… I did make something, now that I type about it.
 Don’t judge me… I made a hammock for my sister’s Barbie.
 I played with Barbie.
 She was a rock star and after a long hard day, she needed to relax in the hammock I made her.
-Seems foolish but that is imagination at play.
+It seems foolish but that is imagination at play.
 As an adult, I have not allowed my imagination to disappear which helps me be creative.

 Weaving Machine Toy